SFujiN/CSCI3081-Project-Drone-Delivery-System/labs/lab11_QA/lab11_QA.md

 ## Iteration 1 Deliverable 2 Delayed!

 <b>Important:</b> turn in your Doxygen by zipping your html folder!
-Then turn in the zip file. (when its due)
+Then turn in the zip file. (when its due, Oct 23 11:55pm)

 ### Required group meeting between now and Oct 23 11:55pm